-Of the total of financial assets and cash and cash equivalents disclosed on the Group's balance sheet, \$1,175 million (2016: \$1,335 million) are held in Lloyd's Premium and other trust funds supporting insurance liabilities, or is collateralising letters of credit.
-These assets are subject to restrictions under the relevant trust deeds and bank facilities, of which \$1,040 million (2016: \$1,176 million) are financial assets and the balance is cash and cash equivalents.
+Of the total of financial assets, cash and cash equivalents and other assets disclosed on the Group's balance sheet, \$1,197 million (2017: \$1,175 million) are held in Lloyd's Premium and other trust funds supporting insurance liabilities, or is collateralising letters of credit.
+These assets are subject to restrictions under the relevant trust deeds and bank facilities.